benkaan001/JWT/README.md

 ## Description

-This backend applicaiton introduces the fundemental concepts behind JWT as well as how to build custom error handling, using
+This backend application introduces the fundamental concepts behind JWT as well as how to build custom error handling, using

 `json-web-token`